mossgreen/mossgreen.github.io/_posts/2016-05-12-thinking-in-jQuery.md

 toc: true
 toc_label: "My Table of Contents"
 toc_icon: "cog"
-classes: wide
+classes: single
 ---

 > Live long and prosper!

-1. How to select DOM elements
+## 1. How to select DOM elements
----

 the basic design concept of JQ is that it selects an element from DOM and manipulate it directly.

-### 1. the select expression can be CSS selectors
+the select expression can be CSS selectors

 ```javascript
 $(document) // to select whole document object